xav-b/taskbook/build.md

       - `event.reschedule` command, to update the datetime
       - Support calendar description as task comment, and `--notebook`
       - `event.schedule` command to put a task on the calendar
-      - Support multiple calendars
+      - Support multiple calendars (`--calendar xx`) and use a different token file
-- [ ] FEAT `tb begin --timer` will countdown the estimate with regular nudges
 - [ ] FEAT Have task link rendered and clickable
 - [ ] FEAT ZSH Autocompletion (take example of the existing one)
 - [ ] FEAT Storage: implement drizzle, sqlite and turso